-The smoke is a lot more obvious and visible at night when a vehicle drives behind you and its lights reflects the smoke.
-The difference is the smoking will appear consistently and not only during startup, and it emits a very distinct odour.
+The smoke is a lot more obvious and visible at night when a vehicle drives behind you and its lights reflect the smoke.
+The difference is that smoking will appear consistently and not only during startup, and it emits a very distinct odor.

 If you have a situation where your valve seals are leaking, it will result in oil leaking directly into the combustion chamber.
 This will result in constant, bluish, whitish smoke being emitted from the exhaust.
-This condition will result in constant smoking from startup.
-It will emit a distinct oil rich smell.
+This condition will result in constant smoking from the startup.
+It will emit a distinct oil-rich smell.

 Leaking Fuel Injectors

-So with the excess fuel in the chamber, it cannot burn up quick enough and results in a lot of unburnt fuel exiting the exhaust pipe in a black color smoke.
+So with the excess fuel in the chamber, it cannot burn up quickly enough and results in a lot of unburnt fuel exiting the exhaust pipe in a black color smoke.